-- Intake of Vitamin B6 helps in easing nausea and vomiting
+- Intake of Vitamin B6 helps ease nausea and vomiting.

-- Consuming Vitamin B6 in pregnancy boosts your baby’s brain development and nervous system
+- Vitamin B6 in pregnancy boosts your baby’s brain development and nervous system.

-- It also metabolises carbohydrates and protein in your body
+- It also metabolises carbohydrates and protein in the body.

-- It also aids in generation of red blood cells and antibodies in your body
+- It aids in the generation of red blood cells and antibodies in the body.

 How Much Vitamin B6 Do You Need?

 |Women||The daily requirement of Vitamin B6|

 |In Pregnancy||1.9 mg|